Reviews You Can Rely On

 Why Trust GearLab

 This review is brought to you by Senior Review Editor Maggie Nichols, Review Editor Madison Botzet, and Reviewer Katie Brown with help and input from their many adventure-loving lady friends.
-Living in the northern Nevada desert on the cusp of the Sierra Nevada Mountains, Maggie spends a ton of time outside adventuring, most often accompanied by her favorite rambling companion, Madeline the dog.
+Living in the northern Nevada desert on the cusp of the Sierra Nevada Mountains, Maggie spends much time outside adventuring, often accompanied by her favorite rambling companion, Madeline the dog.
 Carrying enough supplies to last for 16 and 26-mile days for both Maggie and 85-pound Madeline requires a lot from a daypack, and Maggie knows just what makes a bag up for the job.
 She's also an avid trail runner and kayaker with over 15 years of professional experience leading backcountry trips.
-Having lived, worked, and explored far-flung places like Iceland, the Galapagos, South Africa, and numerous Caribbean islands, Maggie has a deep appreciation for the unique gear needed for any adventure — and the best daypack to carry it.
+Having lived, worked, and explored far-flung places like Iceland, the Galapagos, South Africa, and numerous Caribbean islands, Maggie deeply appreciates the unique gear needed for any adventure — and the best daypack to carry it.

 Madison is also an expert when it comes to daypacks.
 Living in western Montana, there is no shortage of opportunities for Madison to get out for a quick romp in the woods or an all-day hike to summit a new peak.
 She has a discerning eye for detail and loves experimenting with packs while mountain biking, backcountry skiing, and trail running.
 Katie lives in the mountains outside of Salida, Colorado.
 She has been carrying backpacks since she was an 8-year-old hiking Fourteeners.
-At fourteen, she transitioned into a professional rock climber and spent the next fifteen years 'carrying heavy bags up hills,' she likes to joke.
-She's climbed around the world, from Yosemite to Thailand, and knows what makes a pack good at carrying a load.
+At fourteen, she transitioned into a professional rock climber and likes to joke (kind of), “I spent the next fifteen years carrying heavy bags up hills.”
+She's climbed worldwide, from Yosemite to Thailand, and knows what makes a pack good at carrying a load.
 These days, she sneaks away from parenthood whenever possible for a quick hike or run in the woods with her two dogs.

 The REI Flash makes a convenient companion for a quick day's outing...